mtumilowicz/js-nodejs-websocket-workshop/README.md

       base64-encoded SHA-1 of the concatenation of the `|Sec-WebSocket- Key|` (as a string, not base64-decoded) with the string `"258EAFA5- E914-47DA-95CA-C5AB0DC85B11"` - the client MUST _Fail the WebSocket Connection_
+        * GUID - it is unlikely (possible, put with very small probability) that the server which is not aware of Websockets will use it - it just ensures that server understands websockets protocol
+        * prevent clients accidentally requesting websockets upgrade not expecting it (say, by adding corresponding headers manually and then expecting smth else).
+Sec-WebSocket-Key and other related headers are prohibited to be set using setRequestHeader method in browsers
     * If the response includes a `|Sec-WebSocket-Extensions|` header field and this header field indicates the use of an extension that was not present in the client's handshake (the server has